PraneethKR/WebApplication/readme.md

 #### Get /customers/:id

 The above end point is used the view customer details by specifying the primary key of the dataSet.
-The above endpoint dosen't allow any filters

 #### Post /customer

 The above end point creates a customer.
 You must submit the data in the body of the request in JSON format